 Credit cards are not widely used in the Netherlands, mainly thanks to the popularity of the online debit card payment system iDeal.
 However, it is possible to get your hands on one.

-Most of the major Dutch banks will be able to offer you a credit card as long as you earn a minimum amount of net income per month which can be proven by way of an employment contract.
+Most of the major Dutch banks will be able to offer you a credit card, such as ABN AMRO, as long as you earn a minimum amount of net income per month which can be proven by way of an employment contract.
 The net amounts required differ from bank to bank.
 Cards with different limits can be offered depending on your net monthly income and whether or not you are studying in the Netherlands.

 Repayment of credit card debt in the Netherlands is commonly done on a monthly basis, via a direct debit from your regular account.
 If you want to delay a payment longer than this then you may be subject to a much higher interest rate.